 —For regulated-market hosts

-You host in a city with active short-term rental regulation — Miami, Miami Beach, Nashville, New Orleans, Austin, NYC, Scottsdale, Asheville, Charleston.
+You host in a city with active short-term rental regulation: Miami, Miami Beach, Nashville, New Orleans, Austin, NYC, Scottsdale, Asheville, Charleston.
 The legal posture matters more here.

 01Who this is for

 You operate in a market where short-term rental rules are real and enforced: permits, occupancy caps, noise ordinances, zoning limits.
-A guest who breaks a rule is not just a cleaning problem — it can become a code problem.
+A guest who breaks a rule is not just a cleaning problem.
+It can become a code problem.

 You are not looking for legal advice.
 You are looking to run a tidy operation and to be able to show good faith if anyone asks.